30 Free Gap Analysis Templates (Word, Excel)

 Frequently Asked Questions

-The type of gap analysis depends on the objective of the analysts.
-However, the common types of gap analysis are performance gap, market gap, profit (finance) gap, and personnel gap type of analysis.
+The type depends on the objective of the analysts.
+However, the common types of analysis are performance, market, profit (finance), and personnel.ย

 A skill gap is used to assess the competence and qualifications needed to duly complete tasks and responsibilities.
 These requirements are compared with employee capabilities, and the tasks can then be assigned to the most capable person accordingly.
-The elements to be considered in a skills gap analysis include communication, productivity, attendance, time management, cooperation/teamwork, and other soft and hard skills.
+The elements to be considered include communication, productivity, attendance, time management, cooperation/teamwork, and other soft and hard skills.

 A gap analysis is necessary to identify where an organization is compared to where it wants to be, which is used to find ways to close the gap between the two states.
 The analysis can be used in different aspects of an organization, such as finance, product development, project implementation, etc.